Building Permits - What are they?

 Construction, Alterations or Renovations Impractical to Calculate by Building Area:

-Occasionally, the work regulated by a permit cannot be calculated by building area or otherwise.
+Occasionally, the work regulated by a permit cannot be calculated by building area.
 In those instances the permit fee will be calculated based on the value of the work proposed as follows:

-Generally, the building permit fee includes plumbing work associated with the construction, however, in those instances where the scope of work involves only plumbing work the fee is calculated as follows:
+Generally, the building permit fee includes plumbing work associated with the construction, however, in those instances where the scope of work involves only plumbing work the fee is calculated based on

 What type of permit information is required?